Dr Nneka Abulokwe, OBE, FAPM, FBCS

 - Risk, controls and assurance

-- Transformation and operating-model change
+- Transformation and operating model change

 - People-led and professional-services businesses

-Her board work is characterised by clarity of judgement, independence of thought, and an ability to surface uncomfortable truths constructively, strengthening decision-making without escalating friction.
+Her board work is characterised by independence of thought, clarity of judgement, and an ability to surface uncomfortable truths constructively, strengthening decision-making without escalating friction.

 Executive Career

 This grounding gives her a practical understanding of how decisions land inside organisations, how incentives behave, where accountability fractures, and what it takes to translate board intent into operational reality under pressure.
+It is this combination of executive responsibility and reflective rigour that defines her approach: disciplined, pragmatic and outcome-focused.

 Recognition and professional standing